ubernostrum/django-registration/docs/hmac.rst

 timestamp.

-Django's implementation uses the value of the ``SECRET_KEY`` setting as the key for HMAC; additionally, it permits the specification of an additional salt value which can be used to "namespace" different uses of HMAC across a Django-powered site.
+Django's implementation uses the value of the ``SECRET_KEY`` setting as the key for HMAC; additionally, it permits the specification of a salt value which can be used to "namespace" different uses of HMAC across a Django-powered site.

 The HMAC activation workflow will use the value (a string) of the setting ``REGISTRATION_SALT`` as the salt, defaulting to the string